Dual BA Program

 Situated near the Italian border on the French Riviera, Menton (nicknamed “The Pearl of France”) is a worldwide resort destination and boasts a number of public gardens.
 As an international crossroads, Menton is a small city with a reputation for bringing together travelers and students from around the world.
 The campus, which specializes in Middle Eastern and Mediterranean Studies, opened in 2005 and offers a mix of French, English, and Arabic instruction.

 Less than an hour from Paris by train in the Champagne-Ardennes region of France, Reims has been inhabited for more than 2000 years and was a powerful city in the area during the Roman Empire.
 In the Middle Ages, the city served as a meeting place for kings and Popes and became an intellectual capital.
-Currently home to many noteworthy cathedrals, ancient sites, and public squares, Reims welcomed Sciences Po’s Euro-American campus in 2010, and will expand to include the Euro-Africa Program in 2015.
+Currently home to many noteworthy cathedrals, ancient sites, and public squares, Reims welcomed Sciences Po’s Euro-American campus in 2010, and further expanded to include the Euro-Africa Program in 2015.
 Both programs are housed in a 17th-century Jesuit college in a medium-sized urban setting.

 One of the world’s leading research centers, Columbia University in the City of New York offers a distinctive and distinguished learning environment.
 Columbia seeks to advance the frontiers of knowledge and to foster a campus community deeply engaged in understanding and addressing the complex global issues of our time through its mission of educating students to be both leading scholars and informed, engaged citizens.
 Founded in 1754 as King’s College, Columbia University is the fifth oldest institution of higher learning in the United States.